IT Solutions

 Research by the Housing Ombudsman in May 2023 found that 82% of social landlords face issues accessing critical reports, while 75% face problems with their existing data storage systems.

 The consequences of poor quality and badly organised data can be severe for providers – potentially masking issues around available housing stock, maintenance schedules and even the welfare of tenants.
-But with the advent of the Social Housing Act and the reporting requirements of the Tenant Satisfaction Measures Standard, it’s never been more important
+But with the advent of the Social Housing Act and the reporting requirements of the Tenant Satisfaction Measures Standard, it’s never been more important for the sector to ensure that data is accurate, well managed and accessible.

 With many landlords dealing with disparate and legacy data systems, the journey to transformation may appear insurmountable, but with new approaches to data management, it’s possible to start accessing the reports you need within a matter of weeks.